csdevignes/trec-coding/README.md

 ## Improvements

-* Extraction : Add possibility to loop in threshold up or down (in case of detection problem)
 * Extraction : Display scanned resultsheet in transparency to see the grid better, and grid in black lines
 * Correction : Aim of correction is to have the total number of filled boxes - number of errors
 * * We can obtain this total number of filled boxes by using the mean pixel intensity
+* Add the possibility to take a picture of the scanned result sheet